Camber-convergence - what is it?

 The maximum contact patch of a tyre can be achieved by changing and adjusting the camber.

-It is generally believed that a negative camber angle has a favorable effect on the steering of the car, especially during cornering.
+It is generally believed that a negative camber angle has a favourable effect on the steering of the car, especially during cornering.
 Excessive negative camber, on the other hand, reduces the contact patch of the tyre.

 Positive camber may be used only on certain racing cars when taking into account the specifics of a particular track, or if the car with a full load will have a zero or negative camber.